aaronLejeune/strapi-provider-upload-uploadcare/README.md

 - `provider` defines the name of the provider
 - `providerOptions` is passed down during the construction of the provider.
 - `actionOptions` is passed directly to each method respectively allowing for custom options.
 You can find the complete list of [upload/ uploadStream options](https://cloudinary.com/documentation/image_upload_api_reference#upload_optional_parameters) and [delete options](https://cloudinary.com/documentation/image_upload_api_reference#destroy_optional_parameters)
+- `video_size` You can change your video canvas size, quality, format, and length by applying video transform operations.
+The type must be `array`.
+More information of all operation can be found [here](https://uploadcare.com/docs/transformations/video-encoding/#operation-size).
+The default values are ['x720', 'x1024']

 See the [documentation about using a provider](https://docs.strapi.io/developer-docs/latest/plugins/upload.html#using-a-provider) for information on installing and using a provider.
 To understand how environment variables are used in Strapi, please refer to the [documentation about environment variables](https://docs.strapi.io/developer-docs/latest/setup-deployment-guides/configurations/optional/environment.html#environment-variables).